Pain After Colonoscopy Polyp removal: 5 Causes, Gastroenterologist Explains

 - Bacterial infection.

-- Rare causes: splenic injury or rupture, acute appendicitis, diverticulitis, intra-abdominal hemorrhage, colitis from the disinfectant material.
+- Rare causes: splenic injury or rupture, acute appendicitis, diverticulitis, intra-abdominal bleeding, and colitis from the disinfectant material.

 1. Trapped gas inside the colon after colonoscopy.

 During a colonoscopy, your doctor inflates your colon with air (making it like a balloon).
-This is an essential part of your colonoscopy to help to visualize and removing the colon polyps.
+This is essential to your colonoscopy to help visualize and remove the colon polyps.

-At the end of colonoscopy, your doctor tries to deflate the colon via suction of the air.
+At the end of the colonoscopy, your doctor tries to deflate the colon via air suction.
 However, the suction is usually not complete.

 According to some studies, minor abdominal pain, discomfort from trapped gas, and prolonged manipulations affect 7% of patients. (reference).